 Certifications and Degrees

-Home Helpers' employees who participated in the survey are more likely to be female — the female-to-male ratio is more than 3 to 1.
+At Home Helpers, there are significantly more females who responded to the questionnaire than males — the female-to-male ratio is more than 3 to 1.

 Benefits and Perks